waku-org/specs/standards/core/rln-contract.md

 | _ErasedAwaitsWithdrawal_ | No                       |
 | _Erased_                 | No                       |

-The holder assigned blockchian address MUST NOT be transferable to a different blockchain address.
+The holder role MUST NOT be transferable to a different blockchain address.
 A user MAY use one blockchain address to manage multiple memberships.
 A user MAY use one Waku node[^1] to manage multiple memberships.